ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 ## Model overview

-The exchange of energy between the Earth's surface or canopy and the surrounding atmosphere involves five important processes:
+The exchange of energy between the Earth's surface or canopy and the surrounding atmosphere involves five important categories of processes:

 - *Absorption* and *emission* of electromagnetic radiation by the surface/canopy
 - *Thermal conduction* of heat energy within the ground
 - *Turbulent transfer* of heat energy towards or away from the surface within the atmosphere
-- *Evaporation* and *condensation* of water
+- *Evaporation*, *transpiration*, and *condensation* of water
 - *Primary productivity*

 Each of these processes can be associated with an energy flux density, which is the rate